Skip to main content

 Since you can't kill them, the question becomes how you move through a world where threats are permanent.
 Here's how the practical toolkit breaks down.

-The mental model shift from most survival games: you're not learning how to fight creatures, you're learning how far away to stay from them.
-Each creature type has a detection radius — a distance at which it locks on and pursues.
+Step 1: Learn detection radii, not attack patterns The mental model shift from most survival games: you're not learning how to fight creatures, you're learning how far away to stay from them.
+Each creature type has a detection radius: a distance at which it locks on and pursues.
 Staying outside that radius is the entire goal for smaller fauna.
-With Leviathans, the radius is large enough that you can't always avoid triggering it, but knowing the exact distance shapes how you plan dives.

-Once a creature locks on, most pursuit behaviors have a reset timer.
+Step 2: Understand what breaks pursuit Once a creature locks on, most pursuit behaviors have a reset timer.
 If you open enough distance and break line of sight, the creature returns to its patrol pattern.
 The reset doesn't always happen immediately, and different creatures have different persistence.
 In general: lateral movement works better than straight vertical escape.
-Going directly up toward a surface a Leviathan is also approaching doesn't help.
-Moving away at an angle, increasing your separation from the creature's heading, resets faster.

 Step 3: Don't stockpile in occupied zones

 The trap with unkillable fauna is spending too much time in contested areas.
 If a resource node is in the Collector Leviathan's patrol zone, planning a quick in-and-out is better than mining the area while the creature circles.
-Unkillable threats reward efficiency — long sessions in high-risk areas accumulate exposure time, and exposure time is what kills you.
+Unkillable threats reward efficiency: long sessions in high-risk areas accumulate exposure time, and exposure time is what kills you.

 Step 4: Use the G-radial ping in co-op to flag creature positions